-Upon the retirement of Mr. Smith in May 2020, at the discretion of the Board of Directors, it is anticipated that Mr. Wiseman will assume the position of Chairman of the Board, while continuing as Chief Executive Officer, and David W. Thomas will continue as Lead Independent Director.
+It is anticipated that Mr. Wiseman will retain the position of Chairman of the Board and Chief Executive Officer at the discretion of the Board of Directors, after which Mr. Miller will become Chief Executive Officer while continuing as President, and

+David W. Thomas will continue as Lead Independent Director.
 The Nominating and Corporate Governance Committee believes this arrangement takes advantage of the unique experience of Messrs.
 Wiseman and Miller, with the independence of Mr. Thomas, to ensure both management and Board succession for the long term success of the Company and its subsidiaries.